-The Group has adopted the following new and amended IFRS's as of 1st January 2021:
+The Group has adopted the following new and amended IFRS's as of 1st January 2022:

-- Amendments to IFRS9, IAS39, IFRS7, IFRS4 and IFRS16 Interest rate benchmarks introduces practical expedient and exemptions from hedge accounting requirements effective accounting periods beginning on or after 1st January 2021 - Amendments to IFRS16 Covid-19 related rent concessions beyond 30th June 2021 Extend the time period over which the practical expedient introduced by earlier amendments is available for use to 30th June 2022 effective accounting period beginning on or after 1st April 2021 - (b) New standards, amendments and interpretations issued but not effective for the financial year beginning 1st January 2021 and not early adopted. - Annual improvements to IFRS Standards 2018-2020 cycle Minor amendments to IFRS1, IFRS9 and IAS41 effective accounting period beginning on or after 1st January 2022 - Amendments to IFRS3 Reference to the Conceptual Framework Updates certain references to the Conceptual Framework for financial reporting without changing the accounting requirements for business combinations - effective accounting periods beginning on or after 1st January 2022 - Amendments to IAS16 Property, plant and equipment: Proceeds before intended use Requires amounts received from selling items produced while the company is preparing the asset for its intended use to be recognised in profit or loss, and not as an adjustment to the cost of the asset effective accounting periods beginning on or after 1st January 2022 - Amendment to IAS37 Onerous contracts: Cost of fulfilling a contract Specifies which costs to include when assessing whether a contract will be loss-making effective accounting periods beginning on or after 1st January 2022 - Amendments to IAS1 Classification of liabilities as current or non-current Clarifies that the classification of liabilities as current or non-current should be based on rights that exist at the end of the reporting period effective accounting periods beginning on or after 1st January 2023 - Amendments to IAS1 and IFRS Practice Statement 2 Disclosure of accounting policies Changes requirements from disclosing 'significant' to 'material' accounting policies and provides explanations and guidance on how to identify material accounting policies - effective accounting periods beginning on or after 1st January 2023 - Amendments to IAS8 Definition of accounting estimates Clarifies how to distinguish changes in accounting policies from changes in accounting estimates effective accounting periods beginning on or after 1st January 2023 - Amendments to IAS12 Deferred tax related to assets and liabilities arising from a single transaction Introduces an exception to clarify that the 'initial recognition exemption' does not apply to transactions that give rise to equal taxable and deductible timing differences effective accounting periods beginning on or after 1st January 2023 - IFRS17 Insurance contracts Establishes new principles for the recognition, measurement, presentation and disclosure of insurance contracts issued, reinsurance contracts held and qualifying investment contracts with discretionary participation features issued effective accounting periods beginning on or after 1st January 2023
+- Annual improvements to IFRS standards 2018-2020 cycle Minor amendments to IFRS 1.
+IFRS 9 and IAS 41 effective accounting periods beginning on or after 1st January 2022. - Amendments to IFRS 3 Reference to the Conceptual Framework Updates certain references to the Conceptual Framework for Financial Reporting without changing the accounting requirements for business combinations - effective accounting periods beginning on or after 1st January 2022. - Amendments to IAS 16 Property, Plant and Equipment: Proceeds before Intended Use Requires amounts received from selling items produced while the Company is preparing the asset for its intended use to be recognised in profit or loss, and not as an adjustment to the cost of the asset - effective accounting periods beginning on or after 1st January 2022. - Amendment to IAS 37 Onerous Contracts: Cost of Fulfilling a Contract Specifies which costs to include when assessing whether a contract will be loss-making - effective accounting period beginning on or after 1st January 2022. - (b) New standards, amendments and interpretations issued but not effective for the financial year beginning 1st January 2022 and not early adopted. - IFRS 17 Insurance Contracts Establishes new principles for the recognition, measurement, presentation and disclosure of insurance contracts issued, reinsurance contracts held and qualifying investment contracts with discretionary participation features issued - effective accounting periods on or after 1st January 2023. - Amendments to IFRS 17 Initial Application of IFRS 17 & IFRS 9 Comparative Information Helps entities to avoid temporary accounting mismatches by allowing an option relating to comparative information about financial assets presented on initial application of IFRS 17 - effective accounting period beginning on or after 1st January 2023. - Amendments to IAS 1 Classification of Liabilities as Current or Non-current Clarifies that the classification of liabilities as current or non-current should be based on rights that exist at the end of the reporting period - effective accounting periods beginning on or after 1st January 2024. - Amendments to IAS 1 and IFRS Practice Statement 2 Disclosure of Accounting Policies Changes requirements from disclosing 'significant' to 'material' accounting policies and provides explanations and guidance on how to identify material accounting policies - effective accounting period beginning on or after 1st January 2023. - Amendments to IAS 8 Definition of Accounting Estimates Clarifies how to distinguish changes in accounting policies from changes in accounting estimates - effective accounting periods beginning on or after 1st July 2023. - Amendments to IAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction Introduces an exception to clarify that the 'initial recognition exemption' does not apply to transactions that give rise to equal taxable and deductible timing differences - effective accounting periods beginning on or after 1st January 2023.